varigence/docs/bimlflex/trial-process/installing-bimlstudio.md

 ### Enter product key

-Once BimlStudio is started for the first time, enter your Trial key to activate the product.
+Once BimlStudio is started for the first time, enter your Trial key from the trial welcome email to activate the product.